edvineshagh/Sitecore.Strategy.Scheduler/README.md

 # <a name="Concerns"></a> 5.
 Concerns #
 * This extension has not been load/stress tested, nor has it been exercised in production environment.

-* In theory, the extension can perform better because the sleep duration is no longer fixed; rather, the scheduler thread sleeps until the next agent execution is needed  The sleep duration within configuration setting `scheduling/frequency` is still utilized if the next execution duration is less than configured frequency.
+* In theory, the extension can perform better because the sleep duration is no longer fixed; rather, the scheduler thread sleeps until the next agent execution is needed.
+The sleep duration within configuration setting `scheduling/frequency` is still utilized if the next execution duration is less than configured frequency.

 * There is additional processing overhead to be aware of: